etkecc/buscarron/sub/ext/etkecc/testdata/minimal/on-premises/domain-a/followup.md

 * matrix    A record    server IP

 Got any questions?
-Feel free to reply to this email; we're here to assist you!
+Feel free to reply to this email - we're here to assist you!

 We're genuinely excited to serve you and provide a top-notch Matrix server experience.

 Best regards,

-Buscarron Stacks,
 etke.cc